5.7. Visibility Check

 • T2: Start transaction (txid 201)

-• T4: Execute UPDATE command of txid 200
+• T4: Execute UPDATE command for txid 200

 • T6: Commit txid 200

-• T7: Execute SELECT command of txid 201
+• T7: Execute SELECT command for txid 201

-To simplify the description, assume that there are only two transactions, i.e. txid 200 and 201.
-The isolation level of txid 200 is READ COMMITTED, and the isolation level of txid 201 is either READ COMMITTED or REPEATABLE READ.
+To simplify the description, this scenario assumes only two transactions: txid 200 and 201.
+The isolation level of txid 200 is READ COMMITTED.
+The isolation level of txid 201 is either READ COMMITTED or REPEATABLE READ.

 SELECT commands of T3:

-At T3, there is only Tuple_1 in the table ’tbl’ and it is visible by Rule 6.
+At T3, only Tuple_1 exists in table ’tbl’.
+It is visible by Rule 6.
 Therefore, SELECT commands in both transactions return ‘Jekyll’.

 • Rule6(Tuple_1) $\Rightarrow$ Status(t_xmin:199) = COMMITTED $\wedge$ t_xmax = INVALID $\Rightarrow$ Visible